 - Arapahoe and Douglas Counties.

-- The City or Town of Aurora, Castle Pines, Castle Rock, Centennial, Foxfield, Greenwood Village, Lone Tree, and Parker.
+- The City of Aurora, City of Castle Pines, Town of Castle Rock, City of Centennial, Foxfield, City of Greenwood Village, City of Lone Tree, and the Town of Parker.

 - One member representing the seven special districts providing wastewater services in the Authority’s boundaries (Arapahoe Water and Wastewater Authority, Cottonwood Water and Sanitation District, Inverness Water and Sanitation District, Meridian Metropolitan District, Parker Water and Sanitation District, Pinery Water and Sanitation District, and Stonegate Village Metropolitan District).